Destiny 2: Post-release content

 The third expansion, Forsaken, was released on September 4, 2018, beginning Year 2 of Destiny 2.
-Similar to the original Destinys The Taken King expansion, Forsaken had a large overhaul on gameplay, though not to the extent that The Taken King had with the original Destiny.
+Similar to the original game's The Taken King expansion, Forsaken had a large overhaul on gameplay, though not to the extent that The Taken King had with the original Destiny.
 A large expansion, Bungie described the story as having a "western revenge" theme.
-A large portion of the expansion takes place in the Reef's Tangled Shore, including a new raid called "Last Wish", which takes place in the end-game area, the Dreaming City, also located in the Reef.
+A large portion of the expansion took place in the Reef's Tangled Shore, including a new raid called "Last Wish", taking place in the end-game area, the Dreaming City, also located in the Reef.
 The developers claimed that it had more bosses than any previous raid (including from the original game) with a massive roam area, puzzles, and the raid changed over time based on players' actions in the raid itself.
+The expansion also introduced the game's first dungeon, "The Shattered Throne", a three-player activity similar to a raid that also takes place in the Dreaming City as well as the interdimensional ascendent plane.
 A new mode called Gambit was also added that combines PvE and PvP, and features its own ranking system called Infamy, which works similar to the Crucible's Valor ranking system.
-Two teams of four players compete against each other while facing PvE enemies.
+Two teams of four players compete against each other while facing PvE enemies, while a player from the enemy team may invade to impede progress.
 A new weapon type, a bow and arrow, was also added.
 The EXP level cap was raised to 50 and the Power level cap was raised to 600.
 A trailer displayed during Sony's E3 2018 press conference showed the death of Cayde-6 by the hands of the returning Prince Uldren Sov.
-Uldren is driven to find his lost sister, Queen Mara Sov, believing her to still be alive after the events of The Taken King and he leads the Scorn, former Fallen that were revived from the dead and have become their own race.
+Uldren was driven to find his lost sister, Queen Mara Sov, as he had believed she was still alive after the events of The Taken King, and he led the Scorn, former Fallen that were revived from the dead and had become their own race.
 The launch trailer for Forsaken revealed that the player's Guardian would once again speak; the player's Guardian had not spoken since the end of the original Destinys base campaign.
-Forsaken also began a seasonal cycle of content for Destiny 2, introducing new story content, activities, and gear, some which required purchase of the season pass.
-Forsakens seasons included Season of the Forge, introducing the character of Ada-1 and the Black Armories which were under threat from Cabal, Fallen, and Vex forces, Season of the Drifter which explored the Drifter's connection to the mysterious Nine, and Season of Opulence, during which Calus invited the Guardians to challenges aboard the Leviathan for his entertainment.
+Forsaken also began a seasonal cycle of content for Destiny 2, introducing new story content, activities, and gear, some which required purchase of the annual pass.
+Forsaken itself was alternatively known as Season of the Outlaw, with its subsequent content of the annual pass including Season of the Forge in December 2018, which introduced the character of Ada-1 and the Black Armories which were under threat from Cabal, Fallen, and Vex forces, Season of the Drifter in March 2019, which explored the Drifter's connection to the mysterious Nine, and Season of Opulence in June 2019, during which Calus invited the Guardians to challenges aboard the Leviathan for his entertainment.
+Season of the Forge and Season of Opulence both added a new raid.
+The first was "Scourge of the Past", which took place within the Last City, while the second was "Crown of Sorrow", which took place on the Leviathan.
+The content of the annual pass was removed and placed in the DCV in November 2020, while Forsakens campaign and The Tangled Shore destination and its associated activities were removed upon the launch of The Witch Queen in February 2022.
+The Dreaming City destination and end-game content remained and were repackaged under a content pack called the Forsaken Pack.